m-perez33/GroceeGo-api/README.md

    git clone https://github.com/m-perez33/GroceeGo-api.git

 2. Set up database
-   * Locate sql file in resoirces.
-   * Create a database
+   * Create a database named GroceeDB in pgAdmin or another PostgreSQL database application
-   * Navigate to your database in PGadmin or another database application.
+   * Navigate to your database and run query tool
+   * Select the SQL file in the in Database subfolder of project
+   * Run the query
-   * update local passwprds for postgres in
+   * Update local username and passwords in resources > application properties

 Open the project in IntelliJ IDEA by choosing "Open" or "Import Project."